 Program Levels

-AHA provides a warm, caring environment in which young children can safely grow and learn.
+Addlestone provides a warm, caring environment in which young children can safely grow and learn.
 We recognize and respect that children grow and develop skills and abilities on individual timetables.
 We believe it is the role of the educator to protect and nurture each child’s individuality and diversity.
-We build a curriculum that balances the important skills taught in both General Studies and Judaic Studies.
-Framing our pedagogy with Reggio Emilia and Creative Curriculum, our educational environment offers a developmentally appropriate curriculum that utilizes experiential education, a rich and differentiated learning environment, and a depth of understanding supporting children’s individualized learning pace.
+The curriculum consists of many hands-on activities, a rich learning environment, content-based, and flexibility that allows each child to develop at his/her own pace.

 Grades 1-4 use a phonics based approach to reading and writing, both in English and in Hebrew.